Akhi-99/Attacks-on-RSA/README.md

  	2.Low Encryption Exponent Attack
  	3.Chosen Ciphertext Attack

-## Solution Plan
+## Solution Plan :

 ## Factorization Attack:
 The strength of RSA lies on the fact that it is difficult to factorize a large composite integer.
 RSA's public key consists of the modulus n (n is the product of two large primes) and the encryption exponent e.
 The private key is the decryption exponent d such that e x d = 1 mod φ(n).<br>
-1.Iterative algorithm up to root n to find a factor and obtain the other by dividing it with n.<br>
+1. Iterative algorithm up to root n to find a factor and obtain the other by dividing it with n.<br>
-2.Since n is composed of primes and all primes are odd except 2, we optimized the algorithm 1 to odd primes.<br>
+2. Since n is composed of primes and all primes are odd except 2, we optimized the algorithm 1 to odd primes.<br>
-3.Pollard Rho Algorithm, a prime factorization algorithm, particularly fast for a large composite number with small prime factors.<br>
+3. Pollard Rho Algorithm, a prime factorization algorithm, particularly fast for a large composite number with small prime factors.<br>
 Once we have factored n, p and q values can be found.
 From p and q,  φ(n) can be found as  φ(n) = (p-1)*(q-1).
 This helps Eve to find the decryption exponent d, since it is the inverse of e with respect to φ(n) i.e by using the Extended Euclidean algorithm.
 Knowing d and n(public key), Eve can easily decrypt the ciphertext to know the original message.
 In order to prevent this attack, N must be at least 1024 bits.